Microsoft Teams for Tech Interviews in 2026: The Complete Candidate Guide

 Use Teams' built-in features as cover.
 Background blur is universal and expected at Teams enterprises.
 Use it.
 It removes the room-context tell and gives you visual privacy without flagging anything.
 Live captions on your own side are also helpful: if the interviewer's audio is unclear, the captions catch what your ear missed.

 Practice the Whiteboard flow if the company runs system design on Teams.
 Whiteboard editing during a live call is a specific mode that takes a few sessions to get fluent in.
 The interviewer drops a box; you read its label, the screenshot trigger captures the diagram, the overlay streams context, and you respond verbally and with a Whiteboard contribution of your own.
 The choreography matters.
 Silent reading from the overlay while the Whiteboard sits idle is a tell.
 Speaking while you draw is normal.
+If system design is rusty, run through our system design basics for new grads before the loop so the diagram language is second nature.

 Pre-flight the audio.
 Teams' noise suppression is aggressive.
 If your microphone routes through a virtual-audio device or a non-standard driver, Teams sometimes flags audio anomalies in the live captions and transcript: text that reads as gibberish, dropped words, suppressed phrases.
 Use the system microphone.
 Test it on a non-interview Teams call before the real one.